Skip to main content

 High Level Message Flow

-1. If the approval is not yet in place, a fully-formed transaction is returned to the customer to sign.
+1. Check if the customer has given the necessary approval to the Permit2 (or Proxy) contract to spend the token they intend to swap through a /check_approval request. a.
+If the approval is not yet in place, a fully-formed transaction is returned to the customer to sign.

 Detailed Message Flow